fadion/aria/README.md

 let font_color = Color.hexToRGB(Color.grey)
 ```

-Module properties and functions have access to each other.
-The module is interpreted and cached before-hand to allow for such behavious.
+Because modules are interpreted and cached before-hand, properties and functions have access to each other.
 In contrast to modules, everything else in Aria is single pass and as such, it will only recognize calls to a module that has already been declared.

 ## Imports